wizeline/tf-aws-ecr-repository/README.md

 ### Create an ECR Repository

-This example shows you the configuration needed to create only a private ECR repository without image scanning nor notifications:
+The example below shows you the configuration needed to create only a private ECR repository without image scanning nor notifications:

 ```terraform
 module "example" {